OpenToAllCTF/OpenToAllCTF.github.io/rules.md

 ---
 layout: page
-title: Guidelines
+title: Rules
-permalink: /guidelines/
+permalink: /rules/
 ---

-These are the guidelines for participating with the OpenToAll CTF team.
+These are the rules for participating with the OpenToAll CTF team.

-NOTE: These guidelines may change, and enforcement is at the discretion of the team leadership.
+NOTE: These rules may change, and enforcement is at the discretion of the team leadership.

 # We are a learning-oriented team that is open to everyone.